awsdocs/amazon-route53-docs/doc_source/welcome-dns-service.md

 ## How to Configure Amazon Route 53 to Route Internet Traffic for Your Domain<a name="welcome-dns-service-how-to-configure"></a>

-Here's an overview of how to use the Amazon Route 53 console to register a domain name and configure Amazon Route 53 to route internet traffic to your website or web application\.
+Here's an overview of how to use the Amazon Route 53 console to register a domain name and configure Route 53 to route internet traffic to your website or web application\.

 1. You register the domain name that you want your users to use to access your content\.
 For an overview, see [How Domain Registration Works](welcome-domain-registration.md)\.

-1. After you register your domain name, Amazon Route 53 automatically creates a public hosted zone that has the same name as the domain\.
+1. After you register your domain name, Route 53 automatically creates a public hosted zone that has the same name as the domain\.
 For more information, see [Working with Public Hosted Zones](AboutHZWorkingWith.md)\.

-1. To route traffic to your resources, you create *resource record sets*, also known as *records*, in your hosted zone\.
+1. To route traffic to your resources, you create *records*, also known as *resource record sets*, in your hosted zone\.
 Each record includes information about how you want to route traffic for your domain, such as the following:
 **Name**
-The name of the record corresponds with the domain name \(example\.com\) or subdomain name \(www\.example\.com, retail\.example\.com\) that you want Amazon Route 53 to route traffic for\.
+The name of the record corresponds with the domain name \(example\.com\) or subdomain name \(www\.example\.com, retail\.example\.com\) that you want Route 53 to route traffic for\.
 The name of every record in a hosted zone must end with the name of the hosted zone\.
 For example, if the name of the hosted zone is example\.com, all record names must end in example\.com\.
-The Amazon Route 53 console does this for you automatically\.
+The Route 53 console does this for you automatically\.
 **Type**
 The record type usually determines the type of resource that you want traffic to be routed to\.
 For example, to route traffic to an email server, you specify MX for Type\.
 To route traffic to a web server that has an IPv4 IP address, you specify A for Type\.
 **Value**
 Value is closely related to Type\.
 If you specify MX for Type, you specify the names of one or more email servers for Value\.
 If you specify A for Type, you specify an IP address in IPv4 format, such as 192\.0\.2\.136\.

-For more information about resource records sets, see [Working with Resource Record Sets](rrsets-working-with.md)\.
+For more information about records, see [Working with Records](rrsets-working-with.md)\.

-You can also create special Amazon Route 53 resource record sets, called alias resource record sets, that route traffic to Amazon S3 buckets, Amazon CloudFront distributions, and other AWS resources\.
-For more information, see [Choosing Between Alias and Non\-Alias Resource Record Sets](resource-record-sets-choosing-alias-non-alias.md) and [Routing Internet Traffic to Your AWS Resources](routing-to-aws-resources.md)\.
+You can also create special Route 53 records, called alias records, that route traffic to Amazon S3 buckets, Amazon CloudFront distributions, and other AWS resources\.
+For more information, see [Choosing Between Alias and Non\-Alias Records](resource-record-sets-choosing-alias-non-alias.md) and [Routing Internet Traffic to Your AWS Resources](routing-to-aws-resources.md)\.

 For more information about routing internet traffic to your resources, see [Configuring Amazon Route 53 as Your DNS Service](dns-configuring.md)\.